flutter/website/index.md

 Having separate state and widget objects lets other widgets treat stateless and stateful widgets in the same way, without being concerned about losing state.
-Rather than needing to hold on to a child to preserve its state, the parent is free to create a new instances of the child without losing the child's persistent state.
+Rather than needing to hold on to a child to preserve its state, the parent is free to create a new instance of the child without losing the child's persistent state.
 The framework does all the work of finding and reusing existing state objects when appropriate.